Trichomoniasis is caused by the organism Trichomonas vaginalis. It is transmitted through sexual contact with a person who has this infection.

 Symptoms of trichomoniasis

 Trichomoniasis is detected more often in women and rarely in men.
-Some women do not have any symptoms of infection.
-When symptoms are present they may include:
+Some women don’t have any symptoms of infection.
+When symptoms are present, they may include:

 - a yellowy green, ‘frothy’ discharge

 - an unpleasant odour